aleksandrbazhin/Stack-Animation-Godot-demo/description.md

 - roll
 - yaw (rotation) is separate for each slice

-Later we plan to add the ability to setupu your own external variables to allow for more complex animations.
+Later we plan to add the ability to setup your own external variables to allow for more complex animations.

 ### The exchange format
 The animations are supposed to be stored as a .json documents accompanied with textures.

 #### Export JSON Structure
-The overall document srtucture on an example of a ship
+The overall document structure on an example of a ship

 ```json
 {